Malawi: Government and politics

-Malawi is a unitary presidential republic under the leadership of President Peter Mutharika.
+Malawi is a unitary presidential republic under the leadership of President Peter Mutharika since 2025.
 The current constitution was put into place on 18 May 1995.
 The branches of the government consist of executive, legislative, and judicial.
-The executive includes a President who is both Head of State and Head of Government, first and second Vice Presidents, and the Cabinet of Malawi.
-The President and Vice President are elected together every five years.
-A second Vice President may be appointed by the President if so chosen, although they must be from a different party.
-The President appoints the members of the Cabinet of Malawi, and they can be from the inside or outside of the legislature.
+The executive includes a president who is both head of state and head of government, first and second vice presidents, and the Cabinet of Malawi.
+The president and vice president are elected together every five years.
+A second vice president may be appointed by the president if so chosen, although they must be from a different party.
+The president appoints the members of the Cabinet, and they can be from inside or outside of the legislature.